What should you expect?

-The history Program of Emphasis (POE) is composed of 14 courses, including a sophomore colloquium and a senior thesis seminar.
-At least four courses that deal with the history of countries outside the U.S. and Europe are also required.
+The History Program of Emphasis (POE) is composed of 14 courses, including a Sophomore Colloquium and a Senior Thesis Seminar.
+At least 3 courses that deal with the history of countries outside the U.S. and Europe are also required.
 A creative component enables you to take history as a secondary emphasis and combine history with your other interest(s).
-Recent graduates have created POEs in history and museum studies, history and politics history and English, history and commmunication.
-Here's what your four years in the History Department at Juniata College might look like.
+Recent graduates have created POEs in History and Museum Studies, History and Politics, History and English, and History and Communication.
+Here's what your four years in the History & Art History Department at Juniata College might look like.

 "The history professors at Juniata all have an open door policy.
 Whether you are struggling or just have a simple question, they are always willing to talk to you and try to help you excel."

 Start your career!
-Choose three or four history courses:
+Choose 3 or 4 history courses: